julienvey/devstack-vagrant/README.md

 The VM is accessible at 192.168.27.100

-You can use ssh to access it using `vagrant` as username and password, or use the provided `id_vagrant` private key to avoid typing a password.
+The easiest way to log in the VM, is to type `vagrant ssh`

-You can also type `vagrant ssh` to start an ssh session.
+You can also use access it using `vagrant` as username and password, or use the provided `id_vagrant` private key to avoid typing a password.

 Note that you do not need to be logged in to the VM to run commands against the OpenStack endpoint.

 ## Loading OpenStack credentials